Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

   }

-You can create custom applications similar to above example by calling set of desired kernels from the library.
+You can create custom applications similar to the above example by calling a set of desired kernels from the library.

 Summary
 ========

-In this tutorial, we explained how to run L1, L2 examples and leverage individual Vitis library kernels to build your own L3 model designs.
+This tutorial explained how to run L1 and L2 examples and leverage individual Vitis library kernels to build your own L3 model designs.
 The *custom convolution* example is selected for explanation for L1, L2, and *color detection* for L3.
-You may follow similar flow to use other library elements.
+You can follow similar flows when using other library elements.

 Reference
 ==========